-Agency management evaluated subsequent events through April 2018, the date the financial statements were available to be issued.
-Events or transactions occurring after December 31, 2017 but prior to April 2018, that provided additional evidence about conditions that existed at December 31, 2017, have been recognized in the financial statements for the twelve-month period ending December 31, 2017.
-Events or transactions that provided evidence about conditions that did not exist at December 31, 2017, but arose before the financial statements were available to be issued, have not been recognized in the financial statements for the twelve-month period ender Period ender 21, 2017.
+Agency management evaluated subsequent events through April 17, 2019, the date the financial statements were available to be issued.
+Events or transactions occurring after December 31, 2018 but prior to April 17, 2019, that provided additional evidence about conditions that existed at December 31, 2018, have been recognized in the financial statements for the twelve-month period ending December 31, 2018.
+Events or transactions that provided evidence about conditions that did not exist at December 31, 2018, but arose before the financial statements were available to be issued, have not been recognized in the financial statements for the twelve-month period ending the financial statements for the twelve-month period ended December 31, 2018.